Dhananjay09/JS-theory/README.md

 # Closures
 - It refers to ability of a function to remember and modify the variables of parent, grandparent...... scope.
+# use if Closures
+- Event Handler, Callbacks, etc because these need to remenber their parents scope.